Would you like to know the 20 hands down rock solid tips to have a happy relationship with your partner?

 - Provide reassurance, support and understanding with one another.

-- Focus on the positive instead of succumbing to worrisome thoughts.
+- Focus on the positive in your relationship instead of letting worrisome thoughts take over.

 - Centre yourself and nurture your relationship connection before raising issues.

-- Remember that it’s your approach that matters most – you can say anything as long as you express it with kindness and respect.
+- Remember that it’s your approach that matters most in your relationship communication.
+You can say anything as long as you express it with kindness and respect.

 - Commit to being cooperative rather than competitive with each other.